-The table below summarises the indicators and chapters of the publication that contribute to the analysis of equity in education across a number of equity dimensions.
+Table A below summarises the indicators and chapters that contribute to the analysis of tertiary education in this year's edition.

-Table A. Indicators including an equity analysis in Education at a Glance 2018
+Table A. Indicators including an analysis of tertiary education in Education at a Glance 2019

-Indicator number E quity di dimension Chapter Indicator Gender Parents' educational attainment Immigrant background/ country of origin Subnational Chapter A: The output of educational institutions and the impact of learning A1 To what level have adults studied? Х Х Х х A2 Transition from education to work: where are today's youth? Х х Х A3 How does educational attainment affect participation in the labour market? Х Х Χ A4 What are the earnings advantages from education? Х Х A5 What are the financial incentives to invest in education? Х A6 How are social outcomes related to education?
-A7 To what extent do adults participate equally in education and learning? Х Х Chapter B: Access to education, participation and progression B1 Who participates in education? Х Χ B2 How do early childhood education systems differ around the world? Х Х Х Χ ВЗ Who is expected to graduate from upper secondary education? Х Х Х B4 Who is expected to enter tertiary education? Х В5 Who is expected to graduate from tertiary education? Х В6 What is the profile of internationally mobile students? В7 How equitable are entry and graduation in tertiary education? Х Х Х Chapter C: Financial resources C1 How much is spent per student on educational institutions? Χ C2 What proportion of national wealth is spent on educational institutions? invested in C 3 How much public and private investment on educational institutions is there? education C4 What is the total public spending on education?
-C5 How much do tertiary students pay and what public support do they receive?
-C6 On what resources and services is education funding spent?
-C 7 Which factors influence teachers' salary cost?
-Chapter D: D1 How much time do students spend in the classroom? Х Teachers, D2 What is the student-teacher ratio and how big are classes? the learning D3 How much are teachers and school heads paid? Х Х environment and D5 How much time do teachers spend teaching? Х the organisation D5 Who are the teachers? Х of schools D6 Who makes the decisions in education systems?
+Chapter Indicator number Indicator Tertiary education content Chapter A: The output of educational institutions and the impact of learning A1 To what level have adults studied? Х A2 Transition from education to work: Where are today's youth? Х A3 How does educational attainment affect participation in the labour market? Х A4 What are the earnings advantages from education? Х A5 What are the financial incentives to invest in education? Х A6 How are social outcomes related to education? Х A7 To what extent do adults participate equally in education and learning? Х Chapter B: Access to education, participation and progression B1 Who participates in education? Х B2 How do early childhood education systems differ around the world?
+B3 Who is expected to graduate from upper secondary education?
+B4 Who is expected to enter tertiary education? Х B5 Who is expected to complete tertiary education? Х B6 What is the profile of internationally mobile students? Х B7 What are the characteristics and outcomes of doctoral graduates? Х Chapter C: Financial resources invested in education C1 How much is spent per student on educational institutions? Х C2 What proportion of national wealth is spent on educational institutions? Х C3 How much public and private investment in educational institutions is there? Х C4 What is the total public spending on education? Х C5 How much do tertiary students pay and what public support do they receive? Х C6 On what resources and services is education funding spent? Х C7 Which factors influence teachers' salary cost?
+Chapter D: Teachers, the learning environment and the organisation of schools D1 How much time do students spend in the classroom?
+D2 What is the student-teacher ratio and how big are classes? Х D3 How much are teachers and school heads paid? Х D4 How much time do teachers spend teaching?
+D5 Who are the teachers? Х D6 What are the admission systems for tertiary education? Х

-From: Education at a Glance 2018 OECD Indicators
+From: Education at a Glance 2019 OECD Indicators

-Access the complete publication at:
+Access the complete publication at: https://doi.org/10.1787/f8d7880d-en

-https://doi.org/10.1787/eag-2018-en